jdemeuse1204/OR-M-Data-Entities/README.md

 	public int PhoneID {get;set;}

+	public int?
+PersonID {get;set;}

 	...
 See above classes ...

-	// Assumes a one-one relationship between Contact and Address.
+	// Assumes a one-one relationship between Contact and PhoneNumber.
-	// Looks for the AddressID in the Contact Class.
+	// Looks for the PhoneID in the Contact Class.
 Inner Join is performed.

 	// In your database your foreign key would be from Contact/PhoneID and point to PhoneNumber/(PrimaryKey) [ForeignKey("PhoneID")]